Children's Hospital is part of the UPMC family.

 We welcome your help and support during this test.
 One parent or guardian is invited to join your child in the exam room and scan room.
 Other adults and children must stay in the waiting area.

 After the PET scan, the quality of the pictures will be checked.
 If they are of good quality, the test is complete.

-If your child has any special needs or health issues you feel the doctor or assistant performing the scan needs to know about, please call the Division of Neurology at Children’s Hospital of Pittsburgh before the scan and ask to speak with a nurse.
+If your child has any special needs or health issues you feel the doctor performing the scan needs to know about, please call the Department of Pediatric Radiology at Children’s before the test and ask to speak with a nurse.
 It is important to notify us in advance about any special needs.